markdalgleish/markdalgleish.com/source/_posts/2012-10-18-a-touch-of-class-inheritance-in-javascript.md

 Since any function can be a constructor, all functions have a *'prototype'* property just in case they're used as a constructor.
 Even when it doesn't make sense.

-Perfect example is the [*'alert'*](https://developer.mozilla.org/en-US/docs/DOM/window.alert) function, which is provided by the browser.
+A perfect example is the [*'alert'*](https://developer.mozilla.org/en-US/docs/DOM/window.alert) function, which is provided by the browser.
 Even though it's not meant to be used as a constructor (in fact, the browser won't even let you), it still has a *'prototype'* property:

 ``` js
 typeof alert.prototype; // 'object'